abicky/activerecord-debug_errors/README.md

 *** WE ROLL BACK TRANSACTION (2)
 ```

+Note that the user requires the PROCESS priviledge to collect the information.

 ### ActiveRecord::ConnectionTimeoutError

 When `ActiveRecord::ConnectionTimeoutError` occurs, you can see the information of connection owners (threads):